dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 deleting a sheet, the default operation is Delete (which is just what you want to

 happen).
-If you’re not sure what the default operation is, perform a test to see
+If you're not sure what the default operation is, perform a test to see

 what happens.